-Create strong passwords by avoiding sequential letters and numbers like “1234” or “abcd.”
-Instead, use random sequences that include punctuation marks and letters in both lowercase and uppercase.
+- Create strong passwords.
+Avoid sequential letters and numbers like “1234” or “abcd.”
+Instead, use random sequences that include punctuation marks and letters in both lowercase and uppercase

-More importantly, don’t reuse passwords — if a reused password is exposed in a data breach, hackers would get access to all of the accounts with the same login credentials.
+- Don’t reuse passwords.
+If a reused password is exposed in a data breach, hackers would get access to all of the accounts with the same login credentials.
 Consider getting a password manager, which generates strong passwords for you and stores them in an encrypted format, if you’re having issues remembering your passwords.
 (For more on this type of software, read our article about the best password managers.)

-Don’t carry your Social Security card in your purse, wallet or car, don’t bring it with you unless it’s absolutely necessary.
+- Avoid carrying around your Social Security card.
+Be it in your purse, wallet or car, don’t bring it with you unless it’s absolutely necessary.
 Also, don’t share personal details like SSNs, bank account numbers, driver’s license, and birth dates through text messages, email or social media.

-Request copies of your credit report through AnnualCreditReport.com and keep an eye out for new accounts or loan applications you don’t recognize.
-Make sure to check your monthly credit card bills and bank statements for unauthorized charges as well.
+- Request copies of your credit report through AnnualCreditReport.com.
+Keep an eye out for new accounts or loan applications you don’t recognize.
+Make sure to check your monthly credit card bills and bank statements for unauthorized charges, as well.

-You can also request fraud alerts from your credit bureaus, so that banks and other financial institutions contact you and verify your information before approving new accounts.
-If you know how to freeze your credit, you should ask the three national credit bureaus to do so in order to prevent new accounts from being opened in your name until you lift the freeze.
+- Request fraud alerts from your credit bureaus.
+This way, banks and other financial institutions can contact you and verify your information before approving new accounts.
+If you know how to freeze your credit, you should ask the three national credit bureaus to do so in order to prevent new accounts from being opened in your name until the freeze is lifted.

-Protect your Internet-connected devices by installing antivirus software and enabling two-step factor authentication when available, which gives your accounts an extra layer of protection.
+- Protect your Internet-connected devices.
+You can do this by installing antivirus software and enabling two-step factor authentication when available, which gives your accounts an extra layer of protection.

-Additionally, protect yourself from phishing attempts — when you receive an email asking for personal information or requesting you click on a link, check for spelling and grammatical errors, and hover over the sender’s name to reveal the full email address.
+- Watch out for phishing attempts.
+When you receive an email asking for personal information or requesting you click on a link, check for spelling and grammatical errors, and hover over the sender’s name to reveal the full email address.

-As for protecting your physical information, shred receipts, account statements, expired credit and debit cards before disposing of them.
-Don’t forget to collect your mail every day: If you're going on vacation, make sure to place a hold on your mail (you can do this online at USPS.com), or have somebody pick it up on a regular basis.
+- Collect your mail every day.
+If you're going on vacation, make sure to place a hold on your mail (you can do this online at USPS.com), or have somebody pick it up on a regular basis.